overblog/GraphQLBundle/docs/definitions/resolver.md

 ## The service way

-Creating a service tagged `overblog_graphql.resolver` for resolvers or `overblog_graphql.mutation` for mutations.
+Creating a service tagged `overblog_graphql.query` for queries or `overblog_graphql.mutation` for mutations.

 Using the php way examples: